vishaalagartha/vishaalagartha.github.io/_pages/resume.md

 Projects
 ========
-NOTE: This is a list of my proudest projects.
-For a complete list, please refer to my [projects](/projects) page.

  - Gamified Student Evaluation Platform - Designed and constructed gamified platform to improve student peer review experience at Carnegie Mellon University.
 Product is currently under end user testing at CMU under professor supervision.
 Tech: Django, React, Redux, AWS EC2, AWS S3, AWS RDS
  - Relational DALL-E - Enhanced the existing Deep Learning DALL-E image-to-text generative model to be more spatially aware using Relational Networks.
 Model improved validation accuracy from 25.5% to 31.7% - a 6.2% increase in accuracy Tech: Python, Pytorch